The amateur radio station on the ISS can be received using very simple equipment.

 The aim to start with is simply to listen to the sounds from the satellite.
 You can check the current mode of operation on the AMSAT Satellite Status page.

 The ISS amateur radio station is used for school contacts.
 These educational contacts enable students to communicate directly via Amateur Radio with the Astronauts and ask them questions.
 In recent years a number of UK schools have made contact with the space station thanks to volunteers from AMSAT-UK.

 When the astronauts put out a CQ call they also use 145.800 MHz FM but operate “split” listening for replies 600 kHz lower on 145.200 MHz.
 If you are lucky and hear them calling CQ just remember to activate your rigs repeater shift to ensure you reply on the correct frequency.
 You should never transmit on 145.800 MHz.

 When to listen

 The ISS is in a very low orbit and so is only in range 5 or 6 times each day and then only for a maximum of 10 minutes on the best orbit.
 This means you need to make sure you’re listening at the right time to hear it.
-There are a number of websites that tell you when to listen.
-I use the orbital predictions on the ISS Fan Club site.
+There are a number of websites that tell you when to listen such as the N2YO site.

 This Doppler shift will cause the ISS transmit frequency of 145.800 MHz to look as if it is 3.5 kHz higher in frequency, 145.8035, when ISS is approaching your location.
 During the 10 minute pass the frequency will move lower shifting a total of 7 kHz down to 145.7965 as the ISS goes out of range.
 To get maximum signal you ideally need a radio that tunes in 1 kHz or smaller steps to follow the shift but in practice acceptable results are obtained with the radio left on 145.800 MHz.